List of Coronation Street characters introduced in 1981: Eunice Gee

 Annie Walker threw them out of the Rovers Return Inn when they were refused the pub, as the overbearing Eunice acted as though she owned the place and upset both Annie and Betty Turpin.
 For a while, they ran the Community Centre and moved in there with Eunice's daughter, Debbie, but the marriage started to fall apart.
 Councillor Ben Critchley, Chairman of the Social Services committee found that the Gees had got the Community Centre through Alf Roberts, without his authority and proceeded to evict them.
 Conveniently, Ben Critchley was able to offer positions at his Park View Hotel in Weatherfield, and even more conveniently, as he had an eye for Eunice, he knew she would accept but Fred refuse.
 Fred reluctantly accepted that their marriage would not work; he moved back into the Rovers and the marriage ended.
 In November 1983 she said she wanted to remarry and divorced Fred.

 In 1999 she turned up again, running the Park Road B&B where Jack and Vera Duckworth stayed after leaving the Rovers.
 In May 1999 her brother-in-law died suddenly in Spain, and Eunice went out there to help her sister Dolly run her bar, leaving the Duckworths running the B&B.

 Alma Halliwell

+Don Worthington

+Donald "Don" Worthington was a social worker who interviewed Len (Peter Adamson) and Rita Fairclough (Barbara Knox) as prospective foster parents.
+He was played by Brian Capron, who later played villain Richard Hillman in the soap between 2001 and 2003, and he made his first appearance in June 1981.
+Don's character was seen to be polite and professional in his line of work and took a direct and honest approach with the children.
+The Faircloughs passed and Don placed John Spencer in their foster care.
+He returned the following year when he asked Len and Rita to take in Sharon Gaskell (Tracie Bennett).
+They eventually applied to be Sharon's long-term foster parents, which Worthington was against, but Rita managed to talk them around.

+Don returned in 1986 after the police broke the news to Rita's paper deliver, Jenny Bradley (Sally Ann Matthews) that her mother had been killed.
+Don was called in to get Jenny a placement at Larchfield Children's Home.
+However, Rita went on to foster Jenny and after her father, Alan Bradley (Mark Eden) was traced down in Leeds, Don asked Rita to mediate between Alan and Jenny.